ChetanTayal138/Model-Deployment/README.md

                     conda --version

-3. Create a new conda environment with python-3.7, flask and tensorflow using the following command.
+3. Generally if you wanted to create a new conda environment with python-3.7, flask and tensorflow you could use the following command.

                     conda create -n 'your-env-name' python=3.7 tensorflow flask

+Another way is to make use of a yaml file which will create the environment for you.
+It uses the dependencies mentioned in the yaml file to create the environment.
+The `environment.yaml` file in this repository corresponds to this configuration file.
+Run the following command to create the environment.

+                    conda env create -f environment.yaml

 4. Activate the conda environment using